tsunyinlam/complex/README.md

 ## Settings

 - Autolink
-    - Whenever you draw quickly on the Canvas, it only registers a small number of points and interpolates the rest with a straight line.
-The autolink ensures that the interpolation is sufficiently dense so that the plot looks smooth.
-The lower the number, the worser the performance.
+    - Whenever you draw quickly on the Canvas, the canvas only registers a small number of points.
+Autolink interpolates these points with straight lines.
+The fewer the points, the better the quality of interpolation, but at the cost of performance.
-- Animation
+- Branch cut threshold
-    - Frames per seconds: The programme would try to render that number of frames per second.
-The higher the number the longer it takes to finish the animation
+    - The branch cut threshold ensures that discontinuities in the function are visually represented as breaks in the lines drawn on the right plane.
+A higher branch cut threshold means that the code will tolerate larger differences in function values before visually breaking the line.